dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/intro-to-testing.rst

 The previous sections mentions the concept of mocking.
 Mocking involves substituting some function, class or module with a `pretend` version returns some artificial data that you have designed.
-The kinds of functions that we would like to mock is slow function/class calls that are not important for the test.
+The kinds of functions that we would like to mock are slow function/class calls that are not important for the test.
 In ASR the most important example of a mock is the mock of the GPAW calculator which can be found in :py:mod:`asr.test.mocks.gpaw` and is applied by the